tymonx/go-formatter/README.md

 ### Object with positional placeholders

 It handles exported `struct` fields and methods.
 First letter must be capitalized.
+Transformation using pipeline `|` also works with exported `struct` fields and `struct` methods.
+For more information about **pipelines** please see the [Pipelines](https://golang.org/pkg/text/template/#hdr-Pipelines) section from the standard [text/template](https://golang.org/pkg/text/template) package.

 ```go
 object1 := struct {